Keizoh Kawano: 2000–2019: T-Square

-2019–present: Hospitalization and withdrawal from T-Square
+2019–present: Hospitalization, withdrawal from touring, and becoming a producer

 On February 6, 2019, Kawano was urgently hospitalized due to cerebral hemorrhage.
 Because of this, he took a break from musical activities and was replaced by Philippe Saisse.
 On August 27, 2019, through their official website, he reported that he was going to be discharged after being hospitalized for more than half a year.
 The update also mentioned the pathology and course of onset with moderate bleeding in his right putamen, but with treatment performed without the need of surgery.
 There was no hematoma, but he was paralyzed on his left side of the body and is now unable to play the piano as he had before.
 He continued with outpatient treatment and rehabilitation, but still played with the band in live performances and song production for the band's next album.

-On August 27, 2020, it announced that it would withdraw from T-Square as he was concerned about the prognosis and rehabilitation after treatment for the cerebral hemorrhage that developed in 2019.
-It was judged that sufficient performance activity for the band would be difficult in his current state of recovery.
+On August 27, 2020, Kawano announced that he would withdraw from T-Square as he was concerned about the prognosis and rehabilitation after treatment for the cerebral hemorrhage that developed in 2019.
+He judged that sufficient performance activity for the band would be difficult in his current state of recovery.
 When asked about his withdrawal, he had decided that he would do so before the spring of 2019, but his decision was opposed by Andoh who wanted him to stay.
 He participated in the production of AI Factory, released in 2020.
 On October 28, 2020, the album Crème de la Crème was released, making it his last album with T-Square as an official member.
-He appeared as a special guest at the T-Square Year-End Special 2020 in Tokyo, held at the Nihonbashi Mitsui Hall on December 31, 2020, and continues to perform with T-Square in live concerts and write songs for them to record in Studio Albums.
-He released his second solo album, "Best Friends" on November 23rd, 2022.
+He appeared as a special guest at the T-Square Year-End Special 2020 held at the Nihonbashi Mitsui Hall in Tokyo on December 30 and 31, 2020, and continues to perform with T-Square in live concerts and write songs for them to record in Studio Albums.
+He released his second solo album, "Best Friends" on November 23, 2022.

+Kawano helped produce T-Square's most recent album, Turn the Page, in Spring of 2025.